code123-tech/Low-Level-Design-Questions/Questions/Google_Calendar/README.md

       be considered.
 3. Do we have to validate a user when some-one is adding it, ki user exist or not.
 4. What if common time doesn't exist, how our algo should go?
+5. We can add limit on number of owner for an event?

 ### Possible Use cases
 1. User creates an Event by putting eventType, and details as per eventType.